conan-io/docs/reference/conanfile/attributes.rst

 Will create a CMake target named ``myname::myname``.

 The property ``cmake_target_name`` accepts **complete** target names.
-That means that the name you set with this property will the the one that is added to the CMake generated files.
+That means that the name you set with this property will be the one that is added to the CMake generated files.
 So to translate the last example to the set_property model you should add the following declaration: